pretentiousUsername/delay/exampleSite/content/about/index.md

 Typesetting is art, both in the sense that is beautiful, and that it is useful.
-Beauty is of course in the eye of the beholder---it is derived from many things; while *The Fountain* is a urinal, and not a Baroque painting, its use in demonstrating the hypocrisy in the wider avant-garde art world was beautiful in and of itself.
-In essence, the beauty derived from the function of the object---that is much of art in and of itself.
+Beauty is of course in the eye of the beholder---it is derived from many things; while *The Fountain* is a urinal, and not a Baroque painting, its use in demonstrating the art world's hypocrisy was beautiful in and of itself.
+In essence, *The Fountain*'s beauty derived from its function---in essence, *The Fountain* is a masterclass in modern design.
-What is aesthetically beautiful---what we find easy on the eyes---is culturally defined.

 For most people, that works perfectly, but typesetters are not so lucky.
 Typography's beauty doesn't derive from process, message, or raw aesthetics---it is instead from how easy a document can be read, and whether or not the style matches the medium and purpose.
 If I were to